dLars99/PoKi/README.md

 The exercises in this chapter consist of creating SQL queries and answering questions.

 Queries are contained in the repo.
-Questions are answered below, where applicable.
+Questions are answered below, where a short text answer is applicable.

 ### Questions/Answers